“Why Can’t I Just Do This in Microsoft Fabric?”

 • Fragile as the business changes

-You don’t just need data; you need meaning.
-And maintaining meaning by hand doesn’t scale.
+Data isn't enough.
+You need meaning and maintaining meaning by hand doesn’t scale.

 App Orchid flips the model.